vron7/Aha-s/ts.md

 - When you want to hide implementation details from clients.
 - When you want to switch implementations at runtime.
 - When you need to support multiple platforms or systems.

-**Pros**
-- Decoupling of Abstraction and Implementation.
-- Provides clear interfaces for the client.
-- Facilitates platform independance.

-**Problems**
-- Possible overengineering
-- More classes
-- Increased complexity

 ```js
 // Abstraction